-An explanation of the method used to appraise the hidden potential of a property, paying specific attention to determining highest best use of the property and whether the property has excess or surplus acreage.
+Uncovering the hidden value of a property includes determining the highest best use of the property and whether the property has surplus acreage.

 By Anthony Salvitti, Appraiser

 The property was an older farmhouse-type single-family dwelling with several outbuildings, including a barn and a garage.
 The improvements were situated on a total of two parcels, under single ownership, that offered a total of 28+ acres.
 The home was located within a Philadelphia suburban market that has grown exponentially over the past ten years.
 The growth was primarily a result of the outward migration from the city to the outlining suburbs.
 While existing housing stock absorbed some of the demand, the majority of the housing was provided by the building of new subdivisions.
 These new subdivisions were primarily the result of the redevelopment of the existing “gentleman’s” farms that characterized the location.
 The subject was one of the few remaining gentleman farms that had yet to be redeveloped.
 [A gentleman’s farm is an extremely small or non-operative farm.]

 We developed the primary appraisal question, which was; “what is the highest and best use of the subject; and is the acreage being offered by the subject “excess” or “surplus” land?
 The first step is to determine the highest and best use of the subject property.

 Highest and best use is defined by the appraisal dictionary as:

 “The reasonable and legal use of vacant land or an improved property which is physically possible, appropriately supported, financially feasibly and results in the highest value.
 The four criteria the highest and best use must meet are legal permissibility, physical possibility, financial feasibility, and maximum productivity.”